top of page

 Are Palm Springs hotels genuinely adults-only, and what does that mean in practice?

 Adults-only properties in Palm Springs prohibit guests under 21 from staying or accessing amenities, which is different from "family-friendly" hotels that simply have no objection to children.
 In practice, it means the pool environment, the bar setup, and the overall guest mix skew toward couples, friend groups, and celebration parties rather than families with young children.
 The Warm Sands neighborhood concentrates adults-only boutique properties, making it the most consistent area for this experience.
 Always confirm the age policy directly with the property before booking a group that includes anyone under 21.
+For a full overview of what to expect, what is an adults-only resort and why choose one is a helpful resource.

 Is Palm Springs worth visiting in summer despite the heat?